ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 ## §4.
 Digital Computers
 Here Turing, sparing the reader the details, describes how a digital computer works using a simplified von Neumann model, i.e. using the concepts of store, executive unit, and control as well as conditionals and looping.
 The instructions such a machine could perform are very simple ones: write a 0 here, multiply these two numbers and store the result here, if there is a 1 here jump to this instruction, etc. I too will spare you the details as I don't feel it necessary to reiterate the rudiments of computing's foundations.

-A key take away he makes is that anything a computer can do a human could do as well, just much more slowly.
-Also of note, Turing briefly defines **programming**:
+A key take away of this exposition is that anything a computer can do a human could do as well, just much more slowly.
+Also of note, Turing briefly defines **programming** in this section:
 > "To 'programme a machine to carry out the operation A' means to put the appropriate instruction table into the machine so that it will do A."

 Indeed the programming we do today on our machines is, in a mathematically formal sense, equivalent to setting up the instruction table of a Turing machine.